-On July 26, 2010, Douglas Simmons III was driving his girlfriend, Holly Mattson, to the airport as she prepared to leave for a business trip when a tragic, preventable car crash claimed the life of Simmons and left Mattson’s with a tramatic brain injury.
+On July 26, 2010, Douglas Simmons III was driving his girlfriend, Holly Mattson, to the airport as she prepared to leave for a business trip when a tragic, preventable car crash claimed Simmons's life and left Mattson with a traumatic brain injury.

 The couple was waiting at a red light at the intersection of Porter Way and SR 99 near the city of Milton in Mattson’s Volkswagen Jetta.
 When the light turned green, witnesses say Simmons slowly began pulling out into the intersection to make the left-hand turn.

 That’s when a purple Honda Accord, driven by Virginia C. Ramsey, sped through the intersection against a red light and crashed into the driver’s side door of the Jetta occupied by Mattson and Simmons.

 Police estimated that Ramsey was traveling at speeds of 80 to 90 mph in the moments leading up to the high-speed crash.
-Tragically, Simmons was pronounced dead at the scene while Mattson suffered a traumatic brain injury, among other serious and life-altering injuries, as a result of the collision.
+Tragically, Simmons was pronounced dead at the scene while Mattson suffered a traumatic brain injury, among other serious and life-altering injuries, as a result of the accident.

 Ramsey had originally been spotted acting erratically behind the wheel of a purple Honda Accord in a parking lot not far from where the fatal crash took place.
 A witness had called 911 to report a possibly impaired driver – identified as Ramsey – and police eventually located the vehicle in question.